 - dartcarwings - my Dart library for utilizing the Carwings API

-- blowfish_native - my own Flutter plugin for doing Blowfish encryption natively with the Android SDK.
+- blowfish_native - my own Flutter plugin for doing Blowfish encryption natively with Android and iOS.
 There’s no native Blowfish support within Dart

 Other than that the app is pure Dart and Flutter.